-Last week, I received an email from a former QiT member who has recognized how emotions have hobbled his trading and who is now taking the steps to do something about it.
-He has pronounced that he is going to take control and take responsibility for his trading.
+Last year, I received an email from a former QiT member who recognized how emotions hobbled his trading and who took steps to do something about it.

 First, I apologize for the length of my email for I’m compelled to share with you my deepest frustration – not about you, dear writer & creator, but rather about myself.